-- some children may be especially vulnerable to abuse including those missing education or with a SEN or disability; - children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way; subsequently whilst at school their behaviour may be challenging; - children can be both victims and perpetrators of abuse; - children who harm others may have been maltreated themselves; - allegations can be made against staff, however careful and safe our recruitment practices.
+- some children may be especially vulnerable to abuse, including but not limited to, those missing education, or have a social worker. or have a SEN or disability; - children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way; subsequently whilst at school their behaviour may be challenging; - children can be both victims and perpetrators of abuse; - children who harm others may have been maltreated themselves; - allegations can be made against staff, however careful and safe our recruitment practices.